owenlamont/uv-secure/README.md

 ## Installation

-I recommend installing uv-secure as a uv tool or with pipx as it's intended to be used as a CLI tool and it probably only makes sense to have one version installed globally.
+I recommend installing uv-secure as a uv tool or with pipx as it's intended to be used as a CLI tool, and it probably only makes sense to have one version installed globally.

 Installing with uv tool as follows: